The 13-week cash flow forecast for service firms: A step-by-step guide to knowing your runway

 Four distinct failures account for most of the value that service firm cash flow forecasts fail to deliver.

-First: the model is built once and not maintained.
+The model is built once and not maintained

 Most owners build a cash flow forecast at the start of a financial year, when a lender requests one, or when a cash problem makes it feel urgent.
 Then it is filed.
 Within weeks, it is reflecting an earlier reality: deals that have since changed, milestones that have slipped, retainers that have been modified.
 By the time it is retrieved and reviewed, it is not a forecast.
 It is a record of assumptions that events have long since overtaken.
 Every subsequent failure in the model flows from this one.

-Second: the model is built on invoice dates, not expected payment dates.
+The model is built on invoice dates, not expected payment dates

 A $60,000 invoice sent on March 1 on Net 30 terms does not land as cash in March.
 It lands in early April, if the client pays promptly.
 The Federal Reserve's 2024 Report on Payments found that roughly four in five small firms face payment-related challenges, with delayed or unpaid customer invoices among the most commonly cited pressures.
 Building a forecast on invoice dates imports a systematic optimism bias that compounds with every Net 30 client in the portfolio.